elyelysiox/recaptcha/README.md

   - Hashed: `false`
   - Description: It takes the current website URL, converts it to a character array, truncates it to 100 characters, and then converts it back to a string, [Sample](https://github.com/elyelysiox/recaptcha/blob/main/locationLengthParity.js)

-    Then it's 5 if the length of that truncated string is even, or 4 if it's odd `window.document.length % 2 == 0 ?
-5 : 4`
+    Then it's 5 if the length of that truncated string is even, or 4 if it's odd.

 - **Idx 54** (`boolean`)
   - Value: `false`